Anthony Cirelli

-Anthony Cirelli (/sɪˈrɛli/, [tʃiˈrɛlli]; born July 15, 1997) is a Canadian professional ice hockey center who is currently playing for the Tampa Bay Lightning of the National Hockey League (NHL).
-He was selected by the Lightning in the third round (72nd overall) of the 2015 NHL Entry Draft.
-Cirelli won back-to-back Stanley Cups with the Lightning in 2020 and 2021; he also played in the 2022 Stanley Cup Finals but Tampa lost to the Colorado Avalanche.
+Anthony Cirelli (/sɪˈrɛli/, [tʃiˈrɛlli]; born July 15, 1997) is a Canadian professional ice hockey centre who is currently playing for the Tampa Bay Lightning of the National Hockey League (NHL).
+He was selected by the Lightning in the third round (72nd overall) of the 2015 NHL entry draft.
+Cirelli won the Stanley Cup back-to-back with the Lightning in 2020 and 2021.

 Playing career

 Juniors

-Cirelli started his junior career with the Oshawa Generals of the Ontario Hockey League.
-Cirelli went undrafted in the OHL draft, and would end up making the team as a walk-on.
+Cirelli started his junior career with the Oshawa Generals of the Ontario Hockey League (OHL).
+Cirelli went undrafted in the OHL draft and ended up making the team as a walk-on.
 Cirelli scored the game-winning goal in overtime against the Kelowna Rockets in the 2015 Memorial Cup.
-On June 27, 2015, the Tampa Bay Lightning selected Cirelli 72nd overall in the 3rd round of the 2015 NHL Entry Draft.
+On June 27, 2015, the Tampa Bay Lightning selected Cirelli 72nd overall in the 3rd round of the 2015 NHL entry draft.
 On January 28, 2016, Cirelli was named as captain of the Generals.
-On May 19, 2016, the Lightning signed Cirelli to a three-year entry level contract.
+On May 19, 2016, the Lightning signed Cirelli to a three-year entry-level contract.